Hey guys! I was just thinking about my last trip to Disney, and I decided to put together a packing list that I think you will enjoy.

 PONCHOS- At home, you can get a cheap poncho at Walmart for $1.00 in the camping department.
 At Disney, they are roughly $10.00.
 HUGE difference in price there!

-WATER PROOF CELL PHONE CASE– Just like ponchos protect our clothes, we also need to protect our cell phones and other electronics.
-You can try putting everything in a ziplock bag, but i have found that they have a tendency to leak.
-Here are some cell phone cases that are water proof.
+WATERPROOF CELL PHONE CASE– Just like ponchos protect our clothes, we also need to protect our cell phones and other electronics.
+You can try putting everything in a ziploc bag, but I have found that they have a tendency to leak.
+Here are some cell phone cases that are waterproof.
 I personally have used my phone protector on many occasions outside of Disney, they are worth every penny!

 SUNSCREEN- We all know how important sunscreen is, especially for the little ones and anyone who has a bald head!

 At home, you will pay anywhere from $3.99-$10.00 depending on the size and brand you choose.
 At Disney $12.00 or you can purchase a double pack through Amazon for the same cost!